IPMIUTIL performs a series of common IPMI server management functions to allow

 Linux distributions:

-Fedora 15, SuSE SLES9, SLES10, OpenSuSE 11.4,
+Fedora 15 and later, SuSE SLES9, SLES10, OpenSuSE 11.4,

 MontaVista CGE 2.1, 3.0, 3.1, 4.0, Gentoo, RedFlag 5.0